 About

-This database is a compilation of physically based values from different publications, manufacturer documentations, and measurements contributed by users.
+This database is a compilation of physically based values from various publications, manufacturer documentations, and measurements contributed by users.
 Each entry has at least one link to a reference, so it's possible to verify their validity.

 There are many great material libraries available out there, and this isn't a material library in that sense, but rather a reference to validate against.